kletobias/p2022/_projects/deep-dive-tabular-data-pt-3.md

 - How do predictions change, as we drop subsets of the features?

-The rmse values for the predictions on the training and validation dataset.
+The RMSE values for the predictions on the training and validation dataset.

 ```python